-Travel deep into the white cliffs to explore the atmospheric Underground Hospital.
-Converted into a hospital for injured troops in 1941, visitors today can experience the sounds, smells and atmosphere of the World War II hospital with its operating theatre.
+Travel deep into the White Cliffs and explore Dover Castle's atmospheric Underground Hospital.
+Visitors today can experience the sounds, smells and atmosphere of the Second World War dressing station with its operating theatre, wards and corridors.

 What was Annexe?

 In the summer of 1941 proposals were put forward for an underground Main Dressing Station, to be constructed close to but at a higher level in the cliffs than the existing network of tunnels at Dover Castle.
 Here the expected casualties from the fierce bombing and shelling of Dover could be given medical treatment in safety, and stabilised before being sent to hospitals further inland.

 Named Annexe level, the new tunnel complex was designed on a grid system, with longer communication tunnels linking shorter tunnels that held reception areas, wards, an operating theatre, kitchens and stores.
 Staffed by the Royal Army Medical Corps (RAMC) with surgeons, nurses, orderlies and cooks, the complex was bombproof, safe from air attack and shelling, although conditions were still far from ideal.
 Lack of light, noise from the ventilation system and cramped conditions made life tiring for both patients and orderlies.
 Nonetheless, an operational medical unit remained in Annexe into the early 1950s.